learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Students can now check themselves in (if the tag setting is enabled) if they have completed all required registration steps (e.g., custom forms, payment, etc)
 - If students have not completed any required registration steps, these steps are highlighted on the self checkin page
 - There are two self checkin options: 1) students just need to visit a page and click a button, or 2) students need a code that is unique to them and the program.
 If using codes, these can be printed on the back of nametags.
+- There is also a tag (enabled by default) to require full payment before allowing self checkin.
+If a credit card module is enabled, students will be directed there.
+If no module is enabled, students will be instructed to see an admin team member.

 Themes
 ~~~~~~